jhrcz/opennebula-tm-gfs2clvm/README.md

 The **gfs2clvm** transfer manager driver provides the needed functionality for running OpenNebula on SAN storage with these premises:

-* Virtual machines runing from Clustered LVM
+* Virtual machines runing from Clustered LVM (persistnet and nonpersistent running vms, for SOURCE in templates)

-* OS templates and images stored on GFS2 shared storage
+* OS template images stored on GFS2 shared storage (bootable isos, for PATH in image template )

 * Management node connected to the virtualisation cluster via SSH only